-monitoring the Equator, in the Angola and Benguela system, before the ARGO float was recovered.
-They acquired basic oceanographic data (CTD, O2, fluorescence) and images of particles and plankton from surface to 2000m depth.
-Both sensor UVP5 and UVP6 have been mounted on other floats, to gather new observations.
+For 1.5 years, the instruments were monitoring at the Equator, in the Angola and Benguela system, before the ARGO float was recovered.
+They acquired basic oceanographic data (CTD, O2, fluorescence) and images of particles and plankton from the surface to 2000 meters' depth.
 These new observations have been combined with existing optical and image data sets.

 All data and images from the ARGO floats were analyzed in the laboratory.
-Still, the bottleneck lies in the classification of the massive number of images which still require human validation.
-This is where AI algorithms can play a crucial role, new algorithms to recognize plankton types and traits are expected.
+The bottleneck lies in the classification of the massive number of images which still require human validation.
+This is where AI can play a crucial role, with new algorithms to recognize plankton types and traits are expected.